agoSantiago97/gemma-2-2b-it.cs/README.md

 You can build project by double clicking on build.bat

 To run project you should double click on launch.bat.
+By default it supposed that you called llm file "model.bin".
+Otherwise you will need to edit launch.but accordingly.